AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ## Configuring mapping sources

-In a mapping, sources can be a field, expression, or a static value.
+In a mapping, the `source` can be a field, expression, or a static value.
 Based on the source type given, the value can be extracted in various ways.

 ### Field in columnar data